Published on 19 September 2017; revised

 - A handful of grass can also be used.

-- If you have plenty of water, then some can be poured directly in the toilet to flush it, even if your house water isn’t working.
+- If you have plenty of water, then some can be poured directly in the toilet to flush it, even if your house water is not working.

-- If you don’t have water, buy big, black yard bags to line the toilet with, and dispose of the bags when full.
+- If you do not have water, buy big, black yard bags to line the toilet with, and dispose of the bags when full.

 - If you have access to dirt, you can dig a simple pit for a squat toilet.
 Throw a little dirt in after every use.
 When full, put dirt over and dig another hole.